oyindonesia/oybayar-docs/source/includes/en/_accepting-payments.md

 1. Choose “Enable Success Notification” for E-Wallet API
 1. Input your logo to be put on the email in URL format (<https://example.com/image.jpg>)
     - If you do not have the URL for your logo, you can use online tools like [snipboard.io](https://snipboard.io/) or [imgbb](https://imgbb.com/).
-    - Once you convert your logo to URL, the correct URL should look like this:
+    - Once you convert your logo to a URL, the correct URL should look like this:
       - Snipboard.io: <https://i.snipboard.io/image.jpg>
       - Ibbmg: <https://i.ibb.co/abcdef/image.jpg>
 1. Save the changes by clicking “Save”